jaejunchoe/jaejunchoe/README.md

 Hello!
 Thank you for visiting my GitHub.

-I am Jaehun Choe, a student at Kumoh National Institute of Technology, majoring in Industrial Engineering and Smart Factory Convergence.
+I am Jaejun Choe, a student at Kumoh National Institute of Technology, majoring in Industrial Engineering and Smart Factory Convergence.
 I started my studies in March 2019 and will graduate in March 2025.

 Currently, I am an undergraduate resident at the [Human-centered Artificial Intelligence and Data Science (HAIDS) Laboratory](https://sites.google.com/view/ids-kit) led by Professor Sang-hyun Choo of the Department of Industrial Engineering at Kumoh National Institute of Technology.